web3data/web3data-js/docs/api.md

 #### constructor(web3data)

-Creates an instance of Signature.
+Creates an instance of Token.